DHHS Resources

 American Sign Language

-• American Sign Language University is resource site for ASL students and teachers.
+• American Sign Language University is a resource site for American Sign Language (ASL) students and teachers.
 Here you will find information and resources to help you learn ASL and improve your signing.

-• The ASL App for iOS and Android teaches conversational American Sign Language.
+• The ASL App for iOS and Android teaches conversational ASL.

 • Baby Sign Language is a project for parents teaching infants and toddlers early communication skills.

-• Family Signs, offered through the Educational Resource Center on Deafness at Texas School for the Deaf, provides free, online American Sign Language or Signing Exact English classes for parents and guardians of deaf and hard of hearing students in Texas.
+• Family Signs, offered through the Educational Resource Center on Deafness at Texas School for the Deaf, provides free, online ASL or Signing Exact English classes for parents and guardians of deaf and hard of hearing students in Texas.

-• Marlee Signs, a free app for iOS, teaches American Sign Language.
+• Marlee Signs, a free app for iOS, teaches ASL.

-• Signing Savvy is a sign language dictionary containing several thousand high resolution videos of American Sign Language signs, finger-spelled words, and other common signs used within the United States and Canada.
+• Signing Savvy is a sign language dictionary containing several thousand high-resolution videos of ASL signs, finger-spelled words, and other common signs used within the U.S. and Canada.

 Service Animals

-• Assistance Dogs International is a worldwide coalition of non-for-profit programs that train and place Assistance Dogs.
+• Assistance Dogs International is a worldwide coalition of not-for-profit programs that train and place assistance dogs.

-• Dogs for Better Lives is a national non-profit organization with a mission to professionally train dogs to help people and enhance lives while maintaining a lifelong commitment to all dogs they rescue or breed and the people they serve.
+• Dogs for Better Lives is a national nonprofit with a mission to professionally train dogs to help people and enhance lives while maintaining a lifelong commitment to all dogs they rescue or breed and the people they serve.

-• International Hearing Dogs empowers individuals who are Deaf and Hard of Hearing by purposefully training specially selected dogs to alert to sounds, carefully matching these dogs with handlers who are Deaf and Hard of Hearing and supporting the paired teams throughout the lifetime of the match.
+• International Hearing Dog, Inc. empowers individuals who are deaf and hard of hearing by purposefully training specially selected dogs to alert to sounds, carefully matching these dogs with handlers who are deaf and hard of hearing and supporting the paired teams throughout the lifetime of the match.

-• Service Dogs builds better lives for Texans overcoming challenges through partnerships with custom trained assistance dogs provided free of charge.
+• Service Dogs, Inc. builds better lives for Texans overcoming challenges through partnerships with custom-trained assistance dogs provided free of charge.

 Emergency Preparedness